yuqingwang15/Tahiti/README.md

 ### Install ProtoBuf

-Tahiti uses ProtoBuf as a data serializer and deserializer between clients and the server.
+Tahiti uses ProtoBuf as a data serializer and deserializer between clients and the server (see [SocketMessage.proto](https://github.com/SummerWish/Tahiti/blob/master/Protocol/src/main/proto/SocketMessage.proto) for the definition of the protocol schema).
 The general step to use ProtoBuf is:

 1. Write `.proto` file which defines the schema of the data
 2. Generate source code from `.proto` by using ProtoBuf compiler `protoc`